hot-e/hot-e/README.md

 - 👋 Hi, I’m @hot-e
 - 👀 I’m interested in ... girl who's deeply inlove with me
-- 🌱 I’m currently learning ... stem 11
+- 🌱 I’m currently learning ... stem strand
 - 💞️ I’m looking to collaborate on ... something with my girl
 - 📫 How to reach me ... talk to my baby
 - 😄 Pronouns: ...
 Hottie